simontollstern/parse-react/README.md

 # Quick demo of parse + react w/ LiveQueries

-- Make sure you have mongodb-runner installed
+- Make sure you have mongodb-runner installed and running
+  - This also requires mongodb to be installed

 ```
 npm i -g mongodb-runner
+mongodb-runner start
 ```

 - Start the parse-server